ypid/ansible-packages/README.md

 Ansible 2.
 One of those features, namely iterating over included tasks multiple times with the `when_*` statement had a bug in v2.0 so this role requires at least Ansible 2.1.
+Furthermore, the `packages__name_remapping_by_vars` feature is based on the ability to update Ansible variables in place.
+This does not seem to work on Ansible 2.2 yet and it has not been checked yet if that is a bug in Ansible or a feature.
+Use Ansible 2.1 for now to run this role.

 Additionally, this role uses features recently introduced in Jinja2, namely the `equalto` filter which was released with